November 29, 2007

 Homemade Christmas Ornaments

-Almost ten (10) years ago when the children were quite small we made salt dough ornaments and painted them with the children's water paints.
+When the children were quite small we made salt dough ornaments and painted them with the children's water paints.

-Never the less I smiled when I saw this little guy on our tree this year.
+I smiled when I saw this little guy on our tree this year.
 One of the children found him and chose to put him up.
 I'm happy to see him in such wonderful shape after all these years of being tossed and tumbled.

 Homemade Ornaments with a typical Salt Dough